Any Given Sunday: Casting

 Director Oliver Stone's first two choices to play Tony D'Amato were Al Pacino and Robert De Niro.
 Henry Rollins was offered a role as a football player but turned it down because he felt that he did not have the size to make the portrayal believable.
 Sean "P. Diddy" Combs was cast as Willie Beamen, but dropped out amidst rumors that he could not throw a football convincingly.
 Publicly, Combs dropped out of the project because of scheduling conflicts with his recording career.
 Will Smith turned down the role, saying that he was not interested.
 According to Cuba Gooding Jr., he met with Oliver Stone about playing the role of Willie Beamen, but Stone turned Gooding down because he had already played a football player in Jerry Maguire (1996).
 Chris Tucker turned down the role of Willie Beamen.
 George Clooney was offered the role of Jack Rooney, but turned it down because he thought that Stone was going to rewrite the script for him.
 Ving Rhames was originally cast in a role in the film, but he dropped out due to production delays and scheduling conflicts with Mission: Impossible 2.
+Cameron Diaz dropped out of Inspector Gadget to play her role in the film.

 Five Pro Football Hall of Fame players make cameo appearances as opposing head coaches: Bob St. Clair, Y. A. Tittle, Dick Butkus, Warren Moon, & Johnny Unitas.

 Jim Caviezel played Tony D'Amato's estranged son, but his scenes were cut.
 They can be seen in the "Extra Features" of the Oliver Stone Collection DVD.
 Tom Sizemore also had a role in the film, but it too was cut.